IBM/docker101/lab1.md

 We are using a couple of new flags here.
 The `--detach` flag will run this container in the background.
 The `publish` flag publishes port 80 in the container (the default port for nginx), via port 8080 on our host.
 Remember that the NET namespace gives processes of the container their own network stack.
 The `--publish` flag is a feature that allows us to expose networking through the container onto the host.

+How do you know port 80 is the default port for nginx?
+Because it is listed in the [documentation](https://hub.docker.com/_/nginx/) on docker hub.
+In general, the documentation for the official images is very good, and you will want to refer to them when running containers using those images.

-We are also specifying the `--name` flag, which names are container.
+We are also specifying the `--name` flag, which names the container.
 Every container has a name, if you don't specify one, Docker will randomly assign one for you.
-Specifying your own name makes it easier to run subsequent commands on your container.
+Specifying your own name makes it easier to run subsequent commands on your container since you can reference the name instead of the id of the container.
+For example: `docker container inspect nginx` instead of `docker container inspect 5e1`.

 Since this is the first time you are running the nginx container, it will pull down the nginx image from the docker hub.
-Think of a docker `image` as the blueprint from which you can run many docker `containers`.
 Subsequent containers created from the Nginx image will use the existing image located on your host.

-Nginx is a light-weight web server.
+Nginx is a lightweight web server.
 You can access it on port 8080 on your localhost.

 3. Access the nginx server on http://localhost:8080